 The Institute has (limited) funding to assist participants with a disability, or other, care needs.
 To apply for funding, please complete this form.

-For more information, please contact the Administrator at email@example.com.
+For more information, please contact the Business & Operations Manager at email@example.com.

 Subscribe for the latest updates on events and news

 INI is a creative collaborative space which is occupied by up to fifty-five mathematical scientists at any one time (and many more when there is a workshop).
 Some of them may not have met before and others may not realise the relevance of other research to their own work.